Muslim settlement of Lucera: Decline

 Apparently the expropriations that derived from the measure enabled the Angevin King to settle several of his debts with the Florentine bankers.

 The attack, aided by treachery inside Lucera, was led by Giovanni Pipino da Barletta, count of Altamura.
 A few rich and well connected families of Lucera Muslims opted for a fast, and very opportune, conversion to Christianity.

-The majority of the city's Muslim inhabitants were slaughtered or – as happened to almost 10,000 of them – sold into slavery, with many finding asylum in Albania across the Adriatic Sea.
-Their mosques were demolished or the buildings reconverted back to churches, such as the cathedral S. Maria della Vittoria.
+The majority of the city's Muslim inhabitants were slaughtered or – as happened to almost 10,000 of them – sold into slavery.

+Their mosques were demolished or the buildings reconverted back to churches, such as the cathedral Santa's Maria della Vittoria formally known as the Lucera Cathedral (Italian: Duomo di Lucera; Basilica cattedrale di Santa Maria Assunta di Lucera).
 Even most of those Muslims that converted to Christianity were sold as slaves.

 Two years later however Charles II agreed that a small group of Saracens originally from Lucera might settle as a community of their own in Civitate but such a community never became of any significance.

 After the expulsions of Muslims in Lucera, Charles II tried to settle Christians in the city, amongst them as many Burgundian and Provençal soldiers and farmers as possible.
 A remnant of the descendants of these Provençal colonists, still speaking a Franco-Provençal dialect, has survived till the present day in the villages of Faeto and Celle di San Vito.
 A Dalmatian Dominican bishop, Agostino Casotti, was appointed in 1322 in charge of the new diocese of Lucera di Santa Maria, by the Avignon Pope, as requested by the Angevins to restore Christianity in the region.